plone/guillotina/docs/source/training/introduction.md

 The Guillotina training is designed to give a complete experience of using and extending Guillotina.

-The training can be useful for consumers of Guillotina API as well as developers extending the framework with customizations/addons.
+The training can be useful for consumers of the Guillotina API as well as developers extending the framework with customizations/addons.

 Please read the [about](../../about.html) chapter for details about what